caurwx1/LociScan/README.md

 ```

 ## 2. Citation
-Please see and cite our paper: Yang Y, Tian HL, Yi HM, etl.
-LociScan: A Loci Combination Screening Tool For Plant Variety Discrimination.
-In submission.
+Please see and cite our paper: Y. Yang, H. Tian, H. Yi, etl.
+LociScan, a tool for screening genetic marker combinations for plant variety discrimination.
+The Crop Journal (2024). https://doi.org/10.1016/j.cj.2024.01.001

 ## 3. Contact Us
 For permission or any technical questions, please email to: